Unboxed-Software/solana-course/content/anchor-frontend.md

   .rpc()
 ```

-The basic format includes the following:

-- `program` - the program being invoked specified by the `programId` from the `Program` object
+Going step by step, you:

-- `methods` - builder API for all APIs on the program and includes all instructions from the `IDL`
+1. Call `methods` on `program` - this is the builder API for creating instruction calls related to the program's IDL
-- `instructionName` - the name of the specific instruction from the `IDL` to invoke.
-- `instructionDataInputs` - include any instruction data required by the instruction within the parentheses after the instruction name
-- `accounts`- list of accounts required by the instruction being invoked
+2. Call the instruction name as `.instructionName(instructionDataInputs)` - simply call the instruction using dot syntax and the instruction's name, passing in any instruction arguments as comma-separated values
+3. Call `accounts` - using dot syntax, call `.accounts`, passing in an object with each account the instruction expects based on the IDL
-- `signers` - any additional signers required by the instruction
+4. Optionally call `signers` - using dot syntax, call `.signers`, passing in an array of additional signers required by the instruction
-- `rpc` - creates and sends a signed transaction with the specified instruction and returns a `TransactionSignature`.
-When using `.rpc`, the `Wallet` from the `Provider` is automatically included as a signer and does not have to be listed explicitly stated.
+5. Call `rpc` - this method creates and sends a signed transaction with the specified instruction and returns a `TransactionSignature`.
+When using `.rpc`, the `Wallet` from the `Provider` is automatically included as a signer and does not have to be listed explicitly.

 Note that if no additional signers are required by the instruction other than the `Wallet` specified with the `Provider`, the `.signer([])` line can be excluded.